Irvine Motorcycle Crash at Jamboree Rd & SB I-405 Off-Ramp | GoSuits

 What are the most frequent injuries after an off ramp collision?

-• Orthopedic trauma Fractures of the clavicle, wrist, ribs, tibia fibula, or femur are common in low side and high side crashes.
+• Fractures of the clavicle, wrist, ribs, tibia-fibula, or femur are frequent in both low and high side collisions, making them a common occurrence in automotive accidents.

 • Head and brain injuries Concussions and more severe traumatic brain injuries can occur even with helmets, though helmet use lowers the risk and severity of head injury [6].

-• Road rash and soft tissue damage Abrasions and lacerations often require wound care and can lead to scarring.
+• Road rash and soft tissue injuries are common, often causing abrasions and lacerations.
+These wounds may necessitate proper care, and in some cases, they can lead to scarring.

 What categories of damages are typically sought in civil motorcycle cases?